yairgd/yairgd.github.io/content/post/module_magic_info.md

 ```

 ## module that we cannot recompile
 To handle this situation without installing a new kernel + modules, we will replace the module magic number.
 This not work for some reason that I don't understand.
 The easy and the right way is to change the *utsrelease.h* file explained above.
-But since I already start to investigate it, I will keep it here for sometime else.
+I'm sure that what I'm doing here is correct, but since I already start to investigate it, I will keep it here for sometime else.

 The kernel  version can be achieved form this command:
 ```bash